perak/kitchen-site/files/object_reference.md

 meta\_title | string | Default meta\_title for pages without meta\_title
 meta\_description | string | Default meta\_description for pages without meta\_description
 template | string | Default: "bootstrap" (you can expect more templates in the future). theme | string | Visual theme name.
-With "bootstrap" template, theme can be one of <a href="http://bootswatch.com/" target="\_blank">bootswatch</a> themes: bootswatch-amelia, bootswatch-cerulean, bootswatch-cosmo, bootswatch-cyborg, bootswatch-darkly, bootswatch-flatly, bootswatch-journal, bootswatch-lumen, bootswatch-readable, bootswatch-simplex, bootswatch-slate, bootswatch-spacelab, bootswatch-superhero, bootswatch-united, bootswatch-yeti footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system default\_role | string | Default role for new users
+With "bootstrap" template, theme can be one of <a href="http://bootswatch.com/" target="\_blank">bootswatch</a> themes: bootswatch-amelia, bootswatch-cerulean, bootswatch-cosmo, bootswatch-cyborg, bootswatch-darkly, bootswatch-flatly, bootswatch-journal, bootswatch-lumen, bootswatch-paper, bootswatch-readable, bootswatch-simplex, bootswatch-slate, bootswatch-spacelab, bootswatch-superhero, bootswatch-united, bootswatch-yeti footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system default\_role | string | Default role for new users